YoooFeng/myproject/src/main/webapp/js/ipipeline/amcharts/plugins/export/README.md

-menu | An array of submenu items title | A title attribute of the link backgroundColor | The background color of the canvas fileName | A file name to use for generated export files (an extension will be appended to it based on the export format) extension | File extension for the generated export file (uses format default if not defined) mimeType | Internet media type to generate the export file (usses format default if not defined) pageSize | A string or { width: number, height: number } ([details](#exporting-to-pdf))
+menu | An array of submenu items title | A title attribute of the link backgroundColor | The background color of the canvas fileName | A file username to use for generated export files (an extension will be appended to it based on the export format) extension | File extension for the generated export file (uses format default if not defined) mimeType | Internet media type to generate the export file (usses format default if not defined) pageSize | A string or { width: number, height: number } ([details](#exporting-to-pdf))